bkozan/challenges/README.md

 ##PUT and Encrypt with KMS
 Via CLI or AWS-Shell, PUT items into a bucket, and encrypt them using KMS
 --I was successful in this, however, I then removed my CLI user from the Key Users group, and the operation still succeeded....
 Needs furhter investigation.

+Find a way for Git updates to update my Lambda functions without Console interaction.
+(Code Pipeline?)

+Query my CloudTrail or S3 logs with Athena.
++What to do with the results?

+Find a way for all S3 Buckets to enforce mandatory logging to specific folder "/logs/".

+##Super Advanced
+Convert some logs into Parque with Snappy?